aaqibzee/MagniCMS/README.md

 <br> c: Angular code
 <br> d: ASP.NET code

-# How overall aplicaiton works:
+# How overall application works:
-The applicaiton makes use of ASP.NET MVC 5 and Angular architecture.
+The application makes use of ASP.NET MVC 5 and Angular architecture.

-When angular applciaiton is built, it's generated output files are placed in Script folder inside MVC proejct.
+When angular application is built, it's generated output files are placed inside "Script" folder in MVC project.

-When MVC project runs, it launches it's index view, inside which, "app-root" component (Basic building block of angular applicaiton inside browser) is rendered, which makes Angular application run inside the MVC view.
+When MVC project runs, it launches it's index view.

+Inside index view "app-root" component (Basic building block of angular application)is rendered, which makes Angular application run inside the MVC view.

-Every time, applicaiton starts, it does starts the Angular applicaiton along.
+Every time, application starts, it doest start the Angular application along.

 (Will be updated furhter..)